 Is milk the best source of Calcium for your Bones?

 When thinking calcium, the first thing that crosses your mind is MILK.
 But should be milk our only source of this mineral?
 Milk is only one of many sources of calcium that can be found in nature.
-Leafy vegetables, specially leafy green vegetables like spinach and some legumes such as soybeans and chickpeas are other important sources.
-Also high amounts of calcium found in: algae such as kelp, mustard greens, bok choy (Chinese cabbage), bean sprouts, sardines and mackerel with bones, sesame, almonds and chestnuts, hazelnuts, walnuts and tofu.
+Leafy vegetables, especially leafy green vegetables like spinach and some legumes such as soybeans and chickpeas are other important sources.
+Also high amounts of calcium found in algae such as kelp, mustard greens, bok choy (Chinese cabbage), bean sprouts, sardines and mackerel with bones, sesame, almonds and chestnuts, hazelnuts, walnuts, and tofu.